keithburner/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    8841   10765   10766   13294   21194
 ```
+The Mean Steps is 10766
+The Mediam Steps is 10765

 ## What is the average daily activity pattern?